kellwyn/kellwyn.github.io/README.md

 •	Analyze the graphic and use principles from Alberto Cairo's work
 •	Create a radar plot in order to reflect on the complexity of the misleading graphic
 •	Work with real world CSV data
-•	Know how to create a line graph using matplotlib
+•	Create a line graph using matplotlib
 •	Manipulate data to get the minimum and maximum temperature
 •	Demonstrate procedure of composite charts
 •	Build more complex features using base features (i.e., artists)